AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/service-region-configuration-for-apis.md

 '
 ```

-For step-by-step guide to use Adobe PDF services APIs, please [click here](./api-usage.md).
+For a step-by-step guide to use Adobe PDF services APIs, please [click here](./api-usage.md).